-SLP Standards Comments SLP Standard 7: Consultation and Collaboration Each candidate engages in consultation and/or collaboration with teachers and other relevant personnel as part of a school field experience.
+SLP Standards Comments Each candidate engages in consultation and/or collaboration with teachers and other relevant personnel-as part of a school field experience.
 Candidates consult with teachers, other personnel, and families during the prevention, assessment, and IEP process.
 Candidates also demonstrate relevant methods of consultation and collaboration in intervention, which may include but is not limited to the development of program modifications to support students' learning in the classroom, including academic content in pull-out intervention, instruction of small groups in the classroom, and teaching classroom lessons.
 See recommended changes.
-SLP Standard 8: Assessment of Candidate Performance Prior to recommending each candidate for a SLP -services credential, one or more persons responsible for the program determine on the basis of thoroughly documented evidence that each candidate has demonstrated satisfactory performance on the full range of knowledge and skills authorized by the credential in a school setting .
+Prior to recommending each candidate for a SLP-services credential, one or more persons responsible for the program determine on the basis of thoroughly documented evidence that each candidate has demonstrated satisfactory performance on the full range of knowledge and skills authorized by the credential in a school setting.
 During the program, candidates are guided and coached on their performance in relation to the knowledge and skills using formative processes.
 Verification of candidate performance is provided by a faculty representative of the university training program in consultation with the supervising master clinician.
 See recommended changes.